petros-tinkers/petros-tinkers.github.io/_projects/korg-sas-20-synth-restoration.md

 Your browser does not support video playback.
 </video>

-After reassembling the synth I tested the keys again and most of them worked (with the exception of two keys that work intermittently but I will reaply another sticker).
+After reassembling the synth I tested the keys again and most of them worked (with the exception of two keys that work intermittently.
+Reapplying another sticker fixed it!).
 I was really pleased with the result and have been using it for a month now.

 <video width="100%" height="auto" controls playsinline>
   <source src="/assets/projects/korg-sas-20-synth-restoration/synth-pad-replacement.mp4" type="video/mp4">